Sisu Auto: Model codes 1977–1996

 A new model code system was taken to use gradually starting from 1977, when SAT introduced the SB-model, a multi-application platform "Moni-Sisu".
 In the new system the army applications had the second letter A; lorry models were SA, armoured personnel carriers XA and tracked vehicles NA.
 When the first modulised S-models was introduced in 1980, SK meant a low forward control cabin of which high variant was SM.
 SC was an especially low model.
-The conventional cabin models were low SL and SN and the high SR. The number was not a running model number any more, but indicated the engine output in kilowatts.
+The conventional cabin models were low SL and SN and the high SR. There was also the option of an aerodynamic version of the S-series, called the Futura, which debuted at the Moscow Auto Show (MIMS) in August 1993.
+The number was not a running model number any more, but indicated the engine output in kilowatts.
 In the later models the value was rounded in accuracy of ten.
 The engine code letters was added at the end.
 This was followed by letter H if the vehicle was equipped with more than two axles.

 Model codes from 1996 until present

-In 1996 E-series was introduced and Sisu's got again new model codes.
+In 1996 E-series was introduced and Sisu got new model codes again.
 The number following the letter E was now for the engine displacement in litres.
 After this was letter M followed by the engine output in horsepower.
 The M was substituted by gap when the Renault cabin was introduced in 1997.
 Confusingly, the model was written differently on the badge; for example on E18 630 the model is written as 18 E 630.
 The 2005 introduced last model with Renault cabins got extra trade names although the official model code was still with E. C500 was used with models powered by Caterpillar and R500 with Renault engine.
 Also application specific trade names were taken to use: logging vehicle became Sisu Timber, earthmover Sisu Rock, hook loader Sisu Roll, road maintenance vehicle was named Sisu Works, mobile crane Sisu Crane respectively and wheeled vehicle transporter Sisu Carrier.

 The 2010 introduced model with Mercedes-Benz components got the trade name Polar.
 The early model names are DK12M and DK16M; the K stands for high cabin, the number for engine displacement in litres and M means that the cabin is forward control type.
 The application specific model names are still used in parallel.
 In 2014 the company introduced new models, model names CK and CM while the commercial name for these products continues as Polar.